mathkimchi/singularity/DEVLOG.md

 but it's pretty cool and it was easier than I thought.

 I'm going to have to actively suppress my urges to make my own scripting language.

+...

+1:00PM

+Making this run shell commands had a very minor hiccup with `spawn` vs `output`, but it was also surprisingly easy.

+It is very bad though, since it just waits until the program is finished instead of running it async.

+If I run `$ sleep 10` twice in a row without waiting, it sleeps for 10 seconds, then updates the ui, then sleeps for another 10 seconds.
+This makes sense.
+The holder for this is probably waiting on a mutex somewhere.